 How is the Douro different from other notable wine regions?

-The Douro wine region is found on either side of the River Douro.
-Protected from the harsh and wet Atlantic weather by the Marao mountain range, this demarcated area has a Mediterranean climate with hot dry summers and cold winters.
+The Douro wine country is located on either side of the River Douro.
+Protected from the harsh Atlantic weather by the Serra do Marao mountain range, this demarcated area has a Mediterranean climate with hot dry summers and cold wet winters.

 What is included in each wine tour price?